What can corporate legal departments learn from their local supermarkets? Self-reliance.

 Self-Help from Interim Support

 Creating tip sheets, guidelines, and trainings requires effort and time, which can feel like a luxury for many legal teams.
 One legal tech software company tackled the issue strategically.
-They made good use of their Paragon flex attorney brought in for a specialized contract project.
+They made good use of their Paragon flexible attorney brought in for a specialized contract project.

 After completing her original, initial assignment, the Paragon attorney mentioned her previous experience drafting playbooks.
 The GC had long wanted to introduce playbooks into legal’s toolkit but was uncertain of how to start.
 The Paragon attorney used her new institutional knowledge to help launch a guide and template for select contract matters, creating a true win-win for the GC.